cjdbarlow/Part-One/statistical_terms.md

 #Statistical terms
->Understand the terms sensitivity, specificity, positive and negative predictive value and how these are affected by the prevalence of the disease in question
+> <p style="color:purple";>Understand the terms sensitivity, specificity, positive and negative predictive value and how these are affected by the prevalence of the disease in question</p>

 <!--></!-->